CSCfi/csc-user-guide/docs/cloud/pouta/application-dev.md

 *Stateless VMs*</center>

-## Readily scalable (horizontal v vertical)
+## Readily scalable (horizontal vs vertical)

-If an application follows the _microservice_ approach, it will allow easy **horizontal** scaling, i.e. add or remove replicas of the same VM.
+If an application follows the _microservice_ approach (mentioned in the previous topic), it will allow easy **horizontal** scaling, i.e. add or remove replicas of the same VM.
 This approach is sometimes more complex, as you will need to use a suitable design that allows distributed computing.
 A load balancer of some kind will also be needed to distribute work among the VMs.

 After that hurdle is passed, it will be then less complex to horizontally **scale up and down** the application.
 If the computing and the data are not hardly coupled, the design will allow adding or removing Virtual machine replicas.
 Having more replicas also allows to spread the computation nodes across the computer center and minimizes (even more) the impact of individual failures, again lowering the number of SPoF.
 As already mentioned, the scale up and down is done in a matter of minutes thanks to the nature of Pouta.